-Name of Director Dollar Range of Equity Securities in Owl Rock Capital Corporation (1)(2) Aggregate Dollar Range of Equity Securities in the Fund Complex (1)(3)
+Name of Director Dollar Range of Equity Securities in Owl Rock Capital Corporation(1)(2) Aggregate Dollar Range of Equity Securities in the Fund Complex(1)(3)

 Interested Directors

-Craig W. Packer over \$100,000 over \$100,000
+Craig W. Packer over \$ 100,000 over \$100,000

 Independent Directors

-Brian Finn over \$100,000 over \$100,000

 Edward D'Alelio None over \$100,000

-Eric Kaye over \$100,000 over \$100,000
+Eric Kaye over \$ 100,000 over \$100,000

-Christopher M. Temple over \$100,000 over \$100,000
+Christopher M. Temple over \$ 100,000 over \$100,000

-Melissa Weiler over \$100,000 over \$100,000
+Melissa Weiler over \$ 100,000 over \$100,000

+Victor Woolridge None None
-(1) Beneficial ownership has been determined in accordance with Rule 16a-1(a)(2) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").

-- (2) The dollar range of equity securities of the Company beneficially owned by directors of the Company, if applicable, is calculated by multiplying the closing price of the Company's common stock of \$14.54 on the Record Date on the New York Stock Exchange ("NYSE"), times the number of shares of the Company's common stock beneficially owned. - (3) The dollar range of equity securities in the Fund Complex beneficially owned by directors of the Company, if applicable, is the sum of (a) the product obtained by multiplying the current net offering price of ORCC II, times the number of shares of ORCC II beneficially owned, (b) the product obtained by multiplying the net asset value per share of ORCC III as of March 31, 2021, by the number of shares of ORCC III beneficially owned, (c) the product obtained by multiplying the net asset value per share of ORTF beneficially owned, (d) the product obtained by multiplying the current net offering price of ORCF, times the number of shares of ORCIC beneficially owned and (e) the total dollar range of equity securities in the Company beneficially owned by the director.
+- (1) Beneficial ownership has been determined in accordance withRule 16a-1(a)(2) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"). - (2) The dollar range of equity securities of the Company beneficially owned by directors of the Company, if applicable, is calculated by multiplying the closing price of the Company's common stock of \$14.90 on the Record Date on the New York Stock Exchange ("NYSE"), times the number of shares of the Company's common stock beneficially owned. - (3) The dollar range of equity securities in the Fund Complex beneficially owned by directors of the Company, if applicable, is the sum of (a) the product obtained by multiplying the net asset value per share of ORCC II's common stock as of December 31, 2021, times the number of shares of ORCC II's common stock beneficially owned, (b) the product obtained by multiplying the net asset value per share of ORCC III as of December 31, 2021, by the number of shares of ORCT II beneficially owned, (c) the product obtained by multiplying the net asset value per share of ORTF as of December 31, 2021, by the number of shares of ORTF beneficially owned, (d) the product obtained by multiplying the current net offering price of ORCIC, times the number of shares of ORCIC beneficially owned, (e) the product obtained by multiplying the current net offering price of ORCIC, times the number of shares of ORCIC beneficially owned, (e) the product obtained by multiplying the current net offering price of ORCIC, times the number of shares of ORCIC beneficially owned, (f) the product obtained by multiplying the current net offering price of ORCIC, times the number of shares of ORCIC beneficially owned, (f) the product obtained by multiplying the current net offering price of ORTIC, times the number of shares of ORTIC beneficially owned, (f) the product obtained by multiplying the net asset value per share of ORTF II as of December 31, 2021, by the number of shares of ORTF II beneficially owned and (g) the total dollar range of equity securities in the Company beneficially owned by the director.